 Gerontology is the study of the aging process and aging individuals.
 It goes beyond health and disease and addresses other elements of our older population and the aging experience (emotional, social and economic needs, etc…), along with how society views aging.

-Although Gerontology is not new to our division, formalizing this focus within our division name is!
-The two disciplines largely go hand in hand.
+Geriatrics and Gerontology are two disciplines largely go hand in hand.
 Taking a broad perspective on quality of life, addressing the needs of the whole person (and often a person's family), and evaluating community resources, have always been a foundation of the work we do!
 Geriatrics and Gerontology are also both very multidisciplinary – often relying on a team approach and perspectives from multiple areas of expertise!

 As the region's only academic medical institution, we are bringing the latest in research and clinical medicine to the care of older adults and are collaborating with multiple researchers here at UC San Diego.
 Research into the aging process may be our most powerful tool for maintaining our health and quality of life in older age, whether it be understanding basic mechanisms of aging in the laboratory setting or determining methods for providing high quality dementia care in the community.